 - Over 75?
 Making personal super contributions

-As more and more birthdays roll past in your 60s, most people get fairly keen on putting their feet up and enjoying a well-earned rest.
-When they think about their super, it’s usually more about how to spend their retirement nest egg than how to add to it.
+As more and more birthdays roll by in your 60s, most people can’t wait to embark on the next chapter of their lives.
+When they think about super, it’s usually more about how to spend their retirement nest egg than how to add to it.

 Can I contribute to my super in my late 60s?

-When it comes to non-concessional (after-tax) contributions, or voluntary contributions for which you claim a tax deduction, you need to satisfy a work test or use the one-off work test exemption before your super fund can accept your contribution.
+When it comes to non-concessional (after-tax) contributions, or voluntary contributions for which you claim a tax deduction, once you reach age 67 you must satisfy a work test or use the one-off work test exemption before your super fund can accept your contribution.

 Once you hit age 75, your super fund is generally unable to accept further contributions into your super account.

-What are the limits on making super contributions in my 60s?
+What are the caps or limits on making super contributions in my 60s?

-Once you reach age 65, however, your non-concessional (after-tax) contributions cap becomes a flat $100,000 a year, as fund members aged 65 and over are not able to commence a bring-forward arrangement.
+Once you reach age 65, however, your non-concessional (after-tax) contributions cap becomes a flat $110,000 a year, as super fund members aged 65 and over are currently not permitted to commence a bring-forward arrangement.

 What is the work test and work test exemption for contributions?

-From 1 July 2020, if you have reached age 67 but are not yet aged 75, you must be ‘gainfully employed’ at least 40 hours within 30 consecutive days in a financial year before your super fund can accept contributions into your super account.
+From 1 July 2020, if you have reached age 67 but are not yet aged 75, you must be ‘gainfully employed’ for at least 40 hours over 30 consecutive days in a financial year before your super fund can accept contributions into your super account.